SmithsonianWorkshops/2019-06-04-NMNH/GenomeAnnotationGuide.md

 Now that we have an annotated genome, we can visualize the assembly and annotations using a genome browser.
 Today we will show you how to setup a genome browser using JBrowse, and those same files can be used with WebApollo for manual annotation.

+We will use the jbrowse module on the interactive queue.

+	qrsh
+	cd /pool/genomics/username/GAworkshop/jbrowse
+	module load bioinformatics/jbrowse/1.0

 1. **prepare-refseqs.pl**: formats the reference sequence to be used with JBrowse

 	```